 The first evidence of Quartier des Spectacles quashing remnants of surrounding grit in favor of high art and family appeal effectively materialized in 2009, but not so much from Place des Festival's inauguration concert featuring Stevie...
 Wonder in June of that year.
 Nor did the summer flurry of free concerts succeed in branding the revamp.

 It was the Fall of 2009 that set the tone for the future of Montreal's cultural hub.
 At least, that's how it felt in October when Place des Festivals became a new Montreal attraction by simple virtue of local interest, perhaps the city's most dynamic plaza of all with locals spotted spending time just sitting in the area and taking it in, no free show required, with children running through the square's 235 programmable fountain jets built into the ground like it was a slice of heaven.

-Those water jets, some of which can spray water well over 9 metres (30 feet) in the air, are completed by light shows and four light towers surrounding the plaza.
-Usually, they're turned off in colder months for obvious reason, from November through April.Continue to 3 of 9 below.
+Those water jets, some of which can spray water well over 9 meters (30 feet) in the air, are completed by light shows and four light towers surrounding the plaza.
+Usually, they're turned off in colder months for obvious reasons, from November through April.Continue to 3 of 9 below.

 03 of 09